aloproducao/Live-captions-for-broadcast/readme.md

 ---

-Developed with ❤️ by Miguel kallemback @aloproducao
+Developed with ❤️ by Miguel kallemback @aloproducao miguelkallemback.seven@gmail.com << for support